 AhaSlides lets you start your presentation with a question slide, then gather actual answers and opinions from your audience (via their phones) in real-time.
-These questions can take the form of word clouds, multiple choice questions, rating scales, scored quizzes and so much more.
+These questions can be word clouds, multiple-choice questions, rating scales, live quizzes, and so much more.

 Not only does opening in this way get your audience immediately paying attention in starting a presentation, it also covers some of the other tips mentioned in this article.
 Including…

 - Getting factual – Your audience’s responses are the facts.

-- Making it visual – Their responses are presented in a visual graph, scale or word cloud.
+- Making it visual – Their responses are presented in a graph, scale or word cloud.